General Principles of Exercise Prescription

 The information from the above pages was cited from: American College of Sports Medicine.
 G. Liguori, Y. Feito, B. Roy and C. J. Fountaine.
 (2021) ACSM’s guidelines for exercise testing and prescription.
 11th ed.
 Baltimore: Lippincott Williams & Wilkins.

-North Carolina Wesleyan University is one of only 149 universities and colleges around the world to be honored by the American College of Sports Medicine (ACSM) Exercise is Medicine® initiative for its efforts to create a culture of wellness on campus.
-Campus-wide initiatives focused on physical activity and health at the College helped Wesleyan earn silver-level designation from the Exercise is Medicine® On Campus (EIM-OC) program.
+North Carolina Wesleyan University is 1 of only 149 universities and colleges around the world to be honored by the American College of Sports Medicine (ACSM) Exercise is Medicine® initiative for its efforts to create a culture of wellness on campus.
+Campus-wide initiatives focused on physical activity and health at the University have helped Wesleyan earn silver-level designation from the Exercise is Medicine® On Campus (EIM-OC) program.

 Exercise Science External Resources